TheSoftwareHouse/tsh-academy-serverless/README.md

   - set environment variables:
     - run `cp .env.dist .env`
     - fill in `STUDENT_NAME`: `STUDENT_NAME=<the "User name" from the credentials file>`
-    - fill in `ACCOUNT_ID`: `ACCOUNT_ID=<the one provided by us (if we haven't, scream out loud!)>`
+    - fill in `ACCOUNT_ID`: `ACCOUNT_ID=<the 12-digit number at the start of "Console login link" in the credentials file>`
+    - please, leave the other variables as they are, so we can easily identify your resources after you've deployed them on AWS :)
-  - deploy the whole application stack by running `npx sls deploy --aws-profile=tsh-workshops` .
+  - deploy the whole application stack by running `npx sls deploy --aws-profile=tsh-workshops`.

-When deployed successfully, you will see the deployed step function in [AWS Console](https://eu-west-1.console.aws.amazon.com/states/home?region=eu-west-1#/statemachines) (look for one with your username in it).
+When deployed successfully, you will see the deployed step function in [AWS Console](https://eu-west-1.console.aws.amazon.com/states/home?region=eu-west-1#/statemachines):
+  * Log in, using the `User name` and `Password` we sent you.
+  * You will then be asked to change your password upon your first login.
+  * In the list of AWS services, find Step Functions and look for one with your username in it.

-- with the environment set up, you can proceed to [your first task](tasks/task-1.md)!
+With the environment set up, you can proceed to [your first task](tasks/task-1.md)!

 ### **About us:**